 - An LED Light.

-- Click here to see what this looks like: Abe's LED light tool
+- Click here to see what this looks like: The LED Light Test Tool And How To Make One

 - Test Light.